marko-londo/IBM-ESPN-Case-Study/README.md

 - ### Targeting the American Sports Fan

-    ESPN's intended customers are fantasy football (and general sports) fans who are looking for fast, accurate, and reliable coverage of their favorite players and teams.
-The market size for this set of customers is significant, as sports fans represent a large and passionate audience.
-ESPN is currently the number one provider in fantasy sports, serving over 20 million players across multiple platforms.
-With fantasy sports rising to approximately 50.4 million players in 2022, they account for nearly 40% of users in a $8.8 billion industry. <br><br>
+    ESPN targets a specific customer base comprising avid fantasy football and sports fans who crave fast, accurate, and dependable coverage of their favorite players and teams.
+This segment represents a substantial market size, characterized by a passionate and engaged audience.
+Currently, ESPN holds the top position as the premier provider of fantasy sports, serving an impressive user base of over 20 million players across various platforms.
+The popularity of fantasy sports has witnessed remarkable growth, with approximately 50.4 million players in 2022, contributing to an industry valued at $8.8 billion.
+ESPN's dominance in this space is evident, as their services cater to nearly 40% of users, underscoring their reach and influence. <br><br>

 - ### One-upping the Competition

-    The main thing that sets IBM Watson and ESPN apart from their competitors is their ability to process vast amounts of data in real-time and generate insights based on that data.
-This allows them to provide fans with more up-to-date and accurate information than other sports media outlets or fantasy football providers.
-As of 2021 they added a new feature to their fantasy app; a trade analyzer with Watson.
-This tool uses AI to analyze vast quantities of football data in order to help fantasy league managers evaluate the fairness of a trade proposal by assigning a value to the players offered and/or pointing out the areas in which the counterparty's team are weak, ultimately assisting the manager in making (or offering) an educated trade.
+    IBM Watson and ESPN distinguish themselves from competitors through their unparalleled ability to process vast amounts of real-time data and generate actionable insights.
+This capability allows them to deliver more timely and accurate information to fans compared to other sports media outlets and fantasy football providers.
+As of 2021, they introduced a groundbreaking feature to their fantasy app: the Watson-powered trade analyzer.
+Leveraging AI technology, this innovative tool analyzes extensive football data, helping fantasy league managers evaluate the fairness of trade proposals by assigning values to players and identifying weaknesses in the counterparty's team.
+By empowering managers to make informed trading decisions, this feature showcases the practical benefits of AI in fantasy sports.
     <p align="center">
   <img src="https://github.com/marko-londo/IBM-ESPN-Case-Study/blob/main/Images/Trade_Assistant_combined.jpg"/>
 </p>